josiahworkman/grad-demo/readme.md

 To that point, everything on [OIT's website](https://oit.colorado.edu) is going to be very helpful as you navigate your way through grad school.
 OIT's website is the go-to location for software, it's updated regularly and all info on purchasing can be found on the site as well.

-Furthermore, anything to do with research computing can be found on [Research Computing website](https://rc.colorado.edu).
+Furthermore, anything to do with scale computing can be found on the [Research Computing website](https://rc.colorado.edu).
 They have a very helpful support staff and are willing to help you get started with using the compute clusters.
 You have to teach yourself some basic skills with the command line to work with Research Computing hardware, but it's well worth your time.
 Last but not least, Research Computing holds demo courses every month or so - check their website for more.

 ## Department Specific resources
 For any department specific questions, the office staff should be a good point of contact.